Araceae

 • Family: Araceae

-• Native Habitat: Japan (Hokkaido, northern Honshu) and cold regions of East Asia
+• Native habitat: Northern Japan (Hokkaido, northern Honshu) and cold regions of East Asia

-March to May.
-It blooms as the snow melts, bringing vibrant colors to wetlands.
+• Blooming season: March to May.
+It decorates wetlands as the snow melts, heralding the arrival of spring.

 Historical Episodes